-So, do you have a little time up your sleeve before or after your event?
-Whether you have a few days or a few hours, there are a range of experiences to fill in your time.
 Is a hot pool or massage your cup of tea?
-What about walking amongst giant trees or zooming down a zip line?
-Either way, Rotorua will not let you down.
+What about walking amongst giant trees or zooming down a zipline?
+With these and so many more options, Rotorua will not let you down.

 Indulge yourself with our signature spa therapies, relax in natural hot pools and discover the healing properties of mineral waters that have attracted people to the area since the 19th century.

-Come face to face with the biggest, active geyser in the Southern Hemisphere Pōhutu Geyser, jumping mud pools, and live kiwi in our brand new Kiwi Conservation Centre.
+Come face to face with the biggest, active geyser in the Southern Hemisphere Pōhutu Geyser, jumping mud pools, and live kiwi in the Kiwi Conservation Centre.
 Watch master carvers and weavers at work, and hear our guides share stories passed down from their ancestors.